edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSDK-C.md

     ./device-example-c
     ```

-4. You should now see your device service having it's /Random command
+4. You should now see your device service having its /Random command
     called every 10 seconds.
 You can verify that it is sending data into
     EdgeX by watching the logs of the `edgex-core-data`
     service: